 Most solar particles cannot penetrate Earths magnetoshere and are deflected away by this magnetic shield, but of those that do penetrate, the greater proportion are trapped by the lower Van Allen radiation belts.
 Only the most energetic solar particles are able to penetrate both magnetosphere and Van Allen belts.

 Van Allen Radiation Belts

-The Van Allen radiation belts consist of two torroidal shaped regions of radiation that encircle the equator.
-The two torroidal belts are at different heights.
+The Van Allen radiation belts consist of two toroidal shaped regions of radiation that encircle the equator.
+The two toroidal belts are at different heights.
 The upper belt at a height of 20,000 to 25,000 kilometres consists mostly of protons.
 The lower belt at between 3000 and 6000 kilometres contains mainly electrons.
 Because the charged particles are moving, there is a magnetic field associated with these two belts, the cusps of which enter the Earth at the north and south magnetic poles of the Earth.
 The gap between the two belts, previously thought to be free of radiation, is now known to contain high energy streams of ionized helium, hydrogen and oxygen atoms during solar storms, as well as high-speed electrons.
 It seems that during solar storms, the ionized atoms streaming from the sun distort the Earths protective magnetic field, allowing electrons from the lower Van Allen belt to enter the normally radiation-free zone between the two belts.